Computing Systemic Risk Measures with Graph Neural Networks: Approximation via neural networks

 \subsection{Feedforward neural networks}

 Feedforward neural networks (FNNs) are the original and simplest type of neural networks.
-They have been successfully applied to a wide range of problems and are typically defined as follows. \begin{defn} Let $L \in \N$ be a number of layers and $d_0,...,d_L \in \N$ corresponding layer dimensions.
-Let further $\sigma: \R \to \R$ be some Borel measurable function and $W_l:\R^{d_{l-1}}\to\R^{d_l}$ be an affine function for all $l \in [L].$ Then a \emph{feedforward neural network} $F:\R^{d_0} \to \R^{d_L}$ is defined by
+They have been successfully applied to a wide range of problems and are typically defined as follows. \begin{defn} Let $L \in \N$ be the number of layers and $d_0,\ldots,d_L \in \N$ corresponding layer dimensions.
+Let further $\sigma: \R \to \R$ be a Borel measurable function and $W_l:\R^{d_{l-1}}\to\R^{d_l}$ be an affine function for all $l \in [L].$ Then, a \emph{feedforward neural network} $F:\R^{d_0} \to \R^{d_L}$ is defined by

-where for $l=1,...,L-1: F_l = \sigma \circ W_l$ and the activation function $\sigma$ is applied component-wise. \end{defn} Motivated by their success in applications, also theoretical properties have been extensively studied.
-An important starting point are universal approximation theorems for learning unknown functions, see \cite{cybenko1989approximation, hornik1991approximation, leshno1993multilayer}.
-For example, it is a well known result that neural networks are universal approximators for measurable functions, see for example the following result from \cite{leshno1993multilayer}, as formulated in \cite{biagini2023neural}, that fits well to our setting.
+where $F_l = \sigma \circ W_l$ for $l=1,\ldots,L-1$ and the activation function $\sigma$ is applied componentwise. \end{defn} Motivated by their success in applications, their theoretical properties have also been extensively studied.
+An important starting point is the class of universal approximation theorems for learning functions, see \cite{cybenko1989approximation, hornik1991approximation, leshno1993multilayer}.
+For example, it is a well-known result that neural networks are universal approximators for measurable functions -- see, for example, the following result from \cite{leshno1993multilayer}, as formulated in \cite{biagini2023neural}.